Barmoor Castle: Sitwell family

 After 1702 the estate changed hands several times until in 1791 it was acquired by inheritance by Francis Hurt Sitwell.
-The Sitwells engaged architect John Paterson of Edinburgh and in 1801 built the present substantial castellated Gothic revival mansion on the site of and incorporating some existing stonework of the old house.
-Later improvements and extensions were carried out c.1892 by Brigadier-General W.H.
-Sitwell.
+The Sitwells engaged architect John Paterson of Edinburgh and in 1801 built the present substantial castellated Gothic Revival mansion on the site of and incorporating some existing stonework of the old house.
+Later improvements and extensions were carried out c.1892 by Brigadier general William Henry Sitwell.
 From 1899 to 1913 the castle was rented by the banker and local historian Thomas Hodgkin.

 Present day

 The present owner occupiers, the Lamb family, acquired the house and 200 acre in the 1980s from where they operate a caravan and holiday park.